Whysoserioussonn/filmflex/README.md

 Must have a repository and make regular commits (at least 10 total) Must be deployed (a good option is NetlifyLinks to an external site.)

-I chose to use a MOVIE database API from "https://www.themoviedb.org/" to make a website where a user can choose a film to watch from a list set by categories.
+I chose to use a MOVIE database API with a Halloween Theme from "https://www.themoviedb.org/" to make a website where a user can choose a film to watch from a list set by categories.
 The user can scroll to see whats available ion each catergory but if they want to use the favorites option, they have to sign up with a username and password,